When to DIY or Call a Pro for the Most Common Kitchen Updates

 "Painting a cabinet is hardly a scientific procedure," says Colorado-based contractor Richard Sands, "but it does take elbow grease and patience.
 A good painter spends as much time prepping cabinets as painting them."
 That means taking doors off their hinges, removing hardware rather than just masking around it, and sanding visible wood grain.
-Sands says most homeowners don't have the necessary skills to handle the tricky task of painting doors with raised or inset panels, however, painting a flat-front door is a much easier DIY job.
+Sands says many homeowners don't have the necessary skills to handle the tricky task of painting doors with raised or inset panels, however.
+Painting a flat-front door is a much easier DIY job.

-It's important to paint outdoors or in a well-ventilated area, such as an open garage.
+It's important to paint kitchen cabinets outdoors or in a well-ventilated area, such as an open garage.
 Sands says a sprayer can yield a fairly smooth finish once you've practiced enough to avoid drips.
-Brushes -- while easier to use than a sprayer -- will always leave marks.
+Although easier to use than a sprayer, brushes will always leave marks.
 "If that's the look you're going for, then fine," Sands says.
 "But if you want a smooth finish, you need to use a sprayer or call in a professional."

 Bottom line: If you have the time and patience to prep thoroughly, have flat-front cabinet doors, and are skilled at operating a sprayer, painting your own cabinets can offer considerable cost savings and nearly professional-looking results.